Rails Wizards Pt. 6

 end

-But our steps controller does not automatically have the status: :unprocessable_entity logic in place and Wicked handles the rendering of the view itself, not us.
+But our steps controller does not automatically have the ruby>status: :unprocessable_entity logic in place and Wicked handles the rendering of the view itself, not us.
 Luckily Wicked exposes some controls for us and the code change is pretty straightforward.

 If you’re using cache-persistence you just need to change the empty call to render_wizard like so: